nycmeshnet/nycmesh.net/content/network-status.md

 ---
 title: "Network status"
 ---
+2022-2-14

+1:45pm Sorry for the 20 minutes outage caused by Josh!
+All back to normal now.

 2022-2-7

 11:30am to 11:50 We had a brief outage that is now fixed.
 Sorry about that!